AnapalOne/xmonad-packed/README.md

 ```

 ## Installation
-#### Download xmonad repo
+#### Download
 ```
 git clone https://github.com/AnapalOne/xmonad-packed && cd xmonad-packed
 ```
-#### Give permission to execute script that automatically installs packages and configures xmonad
+#### a) Applying a specific config file to your existing xmonad/program
+- If you want to only apply the xmonad config to your xmonad, simply copy `xmonad.hs` to `~/.xmonad/`
+- If you want to only apply xmobar, copy `xmobar` to `~/.xmobarrc/`
+   - In this case, you will need to add some configs to `xmonad.hs logHook` in order for this xmobar to work.
+[Details found here](https://hackage.haskell.org/package/xmonad-contrib-0.17.0/docs/XMonad-Hooks-DynamicLog.html).
+- If you want to apply my configs to your programs, copy your selected config file (see `files` and `configs`) and apply it to your respective directory.

+#### b) Installing this config and packages from base Arch Linux/existing window manager
 ```
 chmod +x ./setup.sh
 ```
-#### Run script
 ```
 ./setup.sh
 ```
 ```
 reboot
 ```
-#### Specific configs
-- If you want to only apply the xmonad config to your xmonad, simply copy `xmonad.hs` to `~/.xmonad/`
-- If you want to only apply xmobar, copy `xmobar` to `~/.xmobarrc/`
-   - In this case, you will need to add some configs to `xmonad.hs logHook` in order for this xmobar to work.
-[Details found here.](https://hackage.haskell.org/package/xmonad-contrib-0.17.0/docs/XMonad-Hooks-DynamicLog.html)
  ##### And you're done!
 You may edit any of these configs to your liking.

 ## List of packages